mosne/mosne-dark-palette/readme.txt

 = How can I customize my CSS? =

-You can change the desired behavior using CSS in your theme or in the customizer.
+You can change the desired behavior using CSS in your theme or in the customizer:
 `
 body[data-theme="dark"]  {
 	/* your CSS here */